watir/watirbook/installation/windows.md

     http://code.google.com/p/selenium/wiki/ChromeDriver.
     (...)

 Looks like there is a problem.
 You have to download `chromedriver_win32_14.0.836.0.zip` (or newer version) from *http://code.google.com/p/chromium/downloads/list*.
-Unzip the file (you will get `chromedriver.exe`) and put it in any folder that is in your PATH.
-To check which folders are in PATH, open command prompt and type `path`:
+Unzip the file (you will get `chromedriver.exe`) and put it in any folder that is in your `PATH`.
+To check which folders are in `PATH`, open command prompt and type `path`:

     >path
     PATH=C:\Windows\system32;C:\Windows;C:\Windows\System32\Wbem;